-Top 5 3rd Quarter Trades of BA - GuruFocus.com
+Top 5 3rd Quarter Trades of Ba - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Fidelity Total Bond ETF has a price-earnings ratio of 12.50 and a price-book ratio of 3.17.
+In terms of valuation, INVESCO QQQ Trust has a price-earnings ratio of 24.20 and a price-book ratio of 6.34.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.